com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 viewing the metadata related to incremental compilation: they just want to compile their code!
 However, if you want to inspect the build to debug problems, you can make Mill show you the metadata output for a task using the `show` command:

-All tasks return values that can be `show`n, not just configuration values. e.g.
-`compile` returns that path to the `classes` and `analysisFile` that are produced by the compilation:
+`show` is not just for showing configuration values.
+All tasks return values that can be shown with `show`. e.g. `compile` returns the paths to the `classes` folder and `analysisFile` file produced by the compilation:

 ```bash
 $ mill show foo.compile